Tuatara-VFX/TFlow/README.md

 - Shaders, nodes and material examples to integrate optical flow in your projects.

+# How does it work?

+1. Use our baking tool to generate motion vectors for your flipbook
+2. Use the motion vectors and the flipbook at runtime to get good quality frame blending

 # Support

 TFlow baking tool works on any Windows platform/pipeline.